mihirb-6/lamberts-problem/README.md

 ## Overview

-Lambert’s Problem is a cornerstone of astrodynamics: determining the orbit connecting two points in space within a specified time interval ([mcaneff | My Portfolio][1]).
-This repository provides a clean and extensible implementation, emphasizing numerical clarity and performance.
+Lambert’s Problem is a cornerstone of astrodynamics: determining the orbit connecting two points in space within a specified time interval.
+This repository provides a foundational implementation, emphasizing ease of use via terminal.

 This project reflects a foundational step toward trajectory design, orbit determination, and mission analysis.